Understanding Solid Tumors and Pediatric Cancer

 Symptoms

-Cancer in children can be difficult to recognize early because the symptoms are similar to those of more common childhood illnesses and injuries.
-Childhood cancer is also rare, so these symptoms are most likely linked to something that is not cancer.
+Cancer in children can be difficult to recognize early.
+Symptoms can be similar to those of more common childhood illnesses and injuries or there might be no symptoms at all.
+Childhood cancer is also rare, so symptoms are most likely linked to something that is not cancer.

 Still, there are symptoms to watch for and discuss with your child's doctor, especially if the symptoms continue for a while.
 These include: